The Complete ADU Guide | Cornerstone Capital Development Services

 How long does the permit process take?

-Anywhere from 6 weeks (favorable jurisdiction, complete submittal) to 6+ months.
+Anywhere from 8 weeks (favorable jurisdiction, complete submittal) to 10+ months.
 Working with an experienced permitting team can reduce timelines by 30–50% — because they know exactly what each city needs to see.
-Our team's permit approval rate is 100% across all projects.

 Do I need to live on the property?